Freed Nigerian schoolboys return home, tell of beatings and hunger

 The boys were later brought back to the buses and driven off for medical checks, officials said.

-A group of their parents waited to be reunited with them in another part of town.
+A group of parents waited to be reunited with them in a shaded parking lot in another part of town.

+Hajiya Bilikisu, in a cream-coloured veil, said she had started to lose hope that she would ever see her son, Abdullahi Abdulrazak, again.

+“I was just crying, crying with joy, when I saw them, my son” in pictures after the release, she told Reuters.

 The mass kidnapping piled pressure on the government to deal with militants in the north of the country.